IlIllII/collecobrary/README.md

 ### Visit the [website](https://curated-courses.herokuapp.com/) to get started.
 Its super easy to use and there is no sign up or anything.

-If you like the project, giving a :star: on GitHub really helps!
+If you like the project, giving a :star: on GitHub really helps.

 If you *really* like the project, share it on social media to spread the word!

 If you *love* the project, consider contributing to help make it better!

-If you *hate* the project, consider contributing to help make it not so bad!
+If you *hate* the project, consider contributing to help make it not so bad.

 ***
 <br>